Backflow

 Are there different types of backflow prevention devices?

-The most common type is a Double Check Valve (DCV), which are required for residences with underground sprinkler systems.
+The most common type is a Double Check Valve (DCV) backflow preventer, which is required for residences with underground sprinkler systems.
+This device is installed inside your meter pit and must be tested annually.
 It is designed to contain water within the sprinkler system.